Henrik-Nordlund/IT-Infrastructure-Projects/Lab 3 – Microsoft Intune: Endpoint Management/README.md

   * `WIN11-INTUNE-01`
   * `WIN11-INTUNE-02`

 ## Scenario

-Nordlund Industries wants to centrally manage its Windows devices using Microsoft Intune.
-The goal is to establish a basic endpoint management setup where configuration, security requirements and device compliance can be managed through Microsoft 365.
+Nordlund Industries wants to centrally manage Windows endpoints using Microsoft Intune.

+The objective is to establish a basic endpoint management environment where devices can be enrolled, configured through centralized policies, and evaluated against  security and compliance requirements applicable to this fictional company.

-The lab uses a small test environment to demonstrate how an administrator can enroll and manage Windows devices, assign policies to users or groups, and verify the resulting device state.
+The lab uses a small test environment to simulate common endpoint management tasks performed by an IT administrator.
+Policy deployment and compliance results are verified both in the Intune admin center and directly on the Windows endpoints.

 ## Implementation